 We have again teamed up with the Kent Messenger Green Champions Scheme and schools can use their work with us to go towards your green champions awards .

 This year our officers are visiting all of our Clean for Schools participants and giving assemblies on air quality with children asking them to help us reduce pollution by coming to school without the car.
 We are giving each school a banner designed by the winners of last years banner competition that they can put outside the school reminding parents to switch off their engines.

 We are also providing our schools with a portable air quality monitor that they can use to compare levels of pollution as children walk to school along different routes and compare against levels when they drive in the same way.
 The children can also use the devices to show the different levels of pollution outside the school at pick up and drop off time compared with the rest of the day.
-The devices we are using are called plume flows and can be seen here.
+The devices we are using are called plume flows.
 It is important to remember that they are not nearly as accurate as the monitors that we use at the roadside but they are really useful comparing pollution levels at different places.
 We hope to show that children can use different routes to walk to school to reduce levels of air pollution that they are exposed to and that they are exposed to more air pollution sitting in traffic as they drive in.

 We would love our schools to send us what they are doing each term so that we can put them together once a term into a newsletter to share.